adamw/veripacks/README.md

 the package is explicitly import using `@Import`.
 * `@Import` - imports a package annotated with `@RequiresImport`.
 Exported classes from the package may be used in the annotated package and any child packages.
+* `@NotVerified` - classes annotated with that annotation won't be verified by Veripacks.
+Useful e.g. for classes which wire objects from various packages together ("manual DI").

 Using an export-all annotation and an export-specific annotation for same element type (class, subpackage) will result in an error.